Georgia School for the Deaf: Campus

 GSD has an extensive campus of almost 500 acre in the small community of Cave Spring.
 The relationship between Cave Spring and GSD is one-of-a-kind because many residents and business owners are able to communicate with American Sign Language.
 GSD is currently based on the Perry Farm, on the outskirts of Cave Spring, but was originally located in Downtown Cave Spring in what is now the Cave Spring City Hall.

-Mission statement

-Vision

-"The Georgia School for the Deaf offers high quality educational and extracurricular activities that prepare its graduates for further academic, social, and career success.
-This is achieved in a fully-accessible American Sign Language (ASL)/English bilingual environment, which recognizes ASL users as a distinct cultural and linguistic group.
-This fosters a positive self-acceptance and self-esteem, affording each student the ability to effectively navigate the world they encounter beyond their K-12 experience.
-As part of this lifelong learning philosophy, all staff and students consistently strive to improve their use of both ASL and written English."